-Extensometers provide relative displacement data from instrumented rods or wires anchored at various depths.
-Displacements are measured relative to a fixed point.
-The deepest anchor is fixed in the least disturbed ground and is used as the reference point.
-Plots show displacement versus time for individual anchors relative to the reference point.
-Typically, the plots show greater relative movement near the collar (i.e., the opening of the hole).
-Displacement rate data for the hole collar relative to the deepest anchor are presented in the data analysis.
+Extensometers provide displacement data from instrumented rods or wires anchored at various depths.
+Plots show displacement versus time for individual anchors.
+Displacement rate data from the hole collar to the deepest anchor are presented in the data analysis.

-3 Instrumentation data and data plots are presented in "Geotechnical Analysis Report for July 2007-June 2008 Supporting Data" (DOE/WIPP-09-3177 Volume 2).
+3 Instrumentation data and data plots are presented in "Geotechnical Analysis Report for July 2008-June 2009 Supporting Data" (DOE/WIPP-10-3177 Volume 2).